yuzhou-git/deep-casa/README.md

     ```
     Thre are two arguments in `feat_gen.py`, `data_folder` and `wav_list_folder`.
 Change them to where your WSJ0-2mix dataset and file list locate.

-5. Train the simultaneous grouping stage.
+5. Train the simultaneous grouping stage. <br />
     For non-causal deep CASA:
     ```
     TIME_STAMP=train_simul_group